ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 Governments and regulatory bodies are also favoring wider implementation of LCA.
 The European Union’s Green Deal entails more rigorous rules with regard to how companies estimate and declare the environmental consequences; therefore, meeting the LCA standards.
 Likewise, sectors such as construction and automotive must conduct product life cycle assessments to achieve emission standards and goals.

-It is for this reason that as investors begin to prioritize environmental performance, firms that adopt LCA will be advantaged.
-As pressure from government regulations intensifies and more attention is paid to sustainability, LCA is seen as an optimal measure to quantify the results.
+As investors begin to prioritize environmental performance, firms that adopt LCA will gain an advantage for this reason.
+As government regulations intensify and more attention is paid to sustainability, companies see LCA as an optimal measure to quantify the results.
 Businesses that adopt these trends will not only decrease organizational environmental impacts but also enhance a brand image and appeal to investors with environmental concerns.

 Conclusion